Martyn’s Law

 • Keeping and maintain a security plan, which must be provided to the regulator with which the premises are registered.

-Under the current proposals, regulators will have a range of sanctions to address non-compliance with Martyn’s Law, and will be able to impose penalties, including restriction notices or fines for events or premises.
-The penalties proposed for failing to comply with Martyn’s Law obligations could be up to £18m or 5% of worldwide revenue, whichever is higher.
+Under the current proposals, The Regulator will have a range of sanctions to address non-compliance with Martyn’s Law, and will be able to impose penalties, including restriction notices or fines for events or premises.
+The penalties proposed for failing to comply with the legal obligations could be up to £18m or 5% of worldwide revenue, whichever is higher.
 However, it’s important to note that complying with the proposed Martyn’s Law doesn’t have to be onerous or expensive, it could be as simple as carrying out a risk assessment, training your team and remaining vigilant.
 You can access free ACT (Action Counter Terrorism) and risk assessment templates at ProtectUK.

 What is Martyn’s Law going to mean for me?

-If you operate a venue, organise events or are responsible for a publicly accessible location (PAL), you may have to comply with Martyn’s Law.
-Although Terrorism (Protection of Premises) Bill is not legislation yet, it’s important to understand that the threat is already present, so, rather than waiting for a legal obligation to mitigate risk, you can act now to prepare for Martyn’s Law.
+If you operate a venue, organise events or are responsible for a Publicly Accessible Location (PAL), you may have to comply with Martyn’s Law.
+Although Terrorism (Protection of Premises) Bill is not legislation yet, it’s important to understand that the threat is already present, so, rather than waiting for a legal obligation to mitigate risk, you can act now to prepare for it.

 Martyn’s Law UK – The facts so far

-• The draft Terrorism (Protection of Premises) Bill was published in May 2023 but it may be subject to amendments before it becomes law.
+• The draft Terrorism (Protection of Premises) Bill was published in May 2023 and has now had its first reading in the House of Commons.
+The second reading is scheduled for 14th October 2024.
 The draft bill can be read in full here Terrorism (Protection of Premises) Draft Bill (publishing.service.gov.uk) .

-• The legislation will be passed as the Terrorism (Protection of Premises) Bill, but is commonly referred to as Martyn’s Law after Martyn Hett, one of the 22 people killed by a terrorist attack at the Manchester Arena in 2017.
+• The legislation will be passed as the Terrorism (Protection of Premises) Bill, but is commonly referred to as Martyn’s Law after Martyn Hett, one of the 22 people killed by a terrorist attack at the Manchester Arena, on 22nd May 2017.

-• It is a good idea to prepare for Terrorism (Protection of Premises) Bill now because the threat is already present and there is already a need to mitigate risk and protect people from harm, while we wait for Martyn’s Law to become a legal requirement.
+• It is a good idea to prepare for Terrorism (Protection of Premises) Bill now because the terrorist threat is already present.
+There is already a need to mitigate risk and protect people from harm, while we wait for the Law to pass through Parliament.

-• Preparation for Martyn’s Law does not have to be expensive or onerous – it’s all about taking proportionate steps to understand and mitigate risk.
+• Preparation for this legislation does not have to be expensive or onerous – it’s all about taking proportionate steps to understand and mitigate risk.
 Get in touch to find out more about how we can help you prepare.

 How can I prepare for Martyn’s Law?

-Although the Terrorism (Protection of Premises) Bill is not yet legislation, it is advisable to prepare now for when Martyn’s Law becomes a legal obligation.
+Although the Terrorism (Protection of Premises) Bill has just started its journey through Parliament, it is advisable to prepare now for when it becomes a legal obligation.
 The current terror threat alert is ‘substantial’, which means that a terror attack is considered likely.
 It is important to consider how this threat affects the vulnerability of your event, venue or location now, and take steps to mitigate risk.

 Here are some ways you can prepare for Martyn’s Law: